 As Sully District supervisor, I have fought to ensure our schools receive the funding they need to remain one of the best systems in the country.
 From the classroom to the school board, and as a community leader and former teacher, I have fought for students, teachers and parents; and I will continue that work.

 Good schools are the center of strong communities.
-They are an important factor in maintaining real estate values, essential to a strong economy.
-They provide a skilled workforce which attracts business to the area.
-Fairfax County Public Schools provide equal opportunity for kids from diverse backgrounds to live up to their potential; they encourage students to do amazing things; and they promote the inclusion and assimilation of our newest residents.
+They are an important factor in maintaining a strong economy.
+They provide a skilled workforce which attracts businesses to the area.
+Fairfax County Public Schools provide equal opportunity for kids from diverse backgrounds to live up to their potential; they encourage students to do amazing things; and they promote the inclusion of our newest residents.
 Funding our public schools is a core requirement of local government, and in Fairfax County, 71% of the school budget comes from the county.

 Sully District was carefully built around environmental treasures that we must protect.
-In fact many of our neighborhoods- Rocky Run, Bull Run, Cub Run and others are named after the streams that run through our district.
-As your Supervisor, my priorities concerning the enviornment will be:
+Some of our neighborhoods such as Rocky Run, Bull Run, and Cub Run are named for the streams that run through our district.

 When most of Sully District was built, young families populated our area looking for good schools and housing priced more reasonably than in the eastern areas of the county.
 Decades later, our population is growing older with more people choosing to retire here in Sully and age in homes they have lived in for years.
 This creates a whole new set of issues and opportunities that we need to focus on in western Fairfax.

 Sully District residents face the longest commute times in Fairfax County.
-As a member of the Board of Supervisors, I will work to better link regional land use planning with transportation resources with the focus on relieving traffic congestion.
+As a member of the Board of Supervisors, I will continue working to better link regional land use planning with transportation resources with the focus on relieving traffic congestion.